 Before the Constitution, before the Declaration of Independence, there was the First Continental Congress.
 In 1774, delegates from 12 colonies (Georgia abstained), gathered at Carpenters’ Hall and voted to support a trade embargo against England, one of the first unified acts of defiance against the King.
-That alone would justify Carpenters’ Hall’s fame.
-But the building itself deserves recognition.
+That alone would justify Carpenters’ Hall’s fame, but the building itself deserves recognition all on its own.

 The cry for independence was hardly unanimous.
 The First Continental Congress was the first and only time that Americans across the political spectrum gathered to debate issues.
 Fiery patriots such as Patrick Henry addressed the 1774 meeting and never spoke nationally again.
 By 1776, extremely conservative and extraordinarily radical Americans became suspicious of national gatherings and refused to participate.